Champagne Cork Snowmen a New Year’s Day DIY

 Quick and Easy Champagne Cork Snowmen

 Mix and match the color combinations to mimic the personality of everyone in your FAMILY!
-I dated the bottom of each DIY Cork Champagne Snowman (and woman) with the dated we popped it along with the recipients' initials!
+I dated the bottom of each DIY Cork Champagne Snowman (and woman) with the date we popped it along with the recipients' initials!
 So, now a piece of trash intended for the bin has become a fun keepsake to display for years to come!

 Sharing is Caring, Pin it for Later!

-Too busy to make these Upcycled Champagne Cork Snow People right now?
+Are you too busy to make these Upcycled Champagne Cork Snow People right now?
 Pin it for later!
 I'd love for you to pin this project to your favorite craft board on Pinterest and then it’ll be waiting for you when you’re ready.

 Thanks for stopping by!